saad12111/crud-project-suppliersinfo/README.md

 You can delete the record from the data base by entering 4.
 You can re-join the record from the data base by entering 5.
 You can exit the program by entring 6.

+this can be used in a company to manage suppliers information accurately.